 Northside Catholic Assumption Academy enrollment in grades K-8 is 170.
-We have one class per grade.
+We have two classes of fourth grade.
+All other grades consist of one class.
 We also have 3 & 4 year old Preschool programs.

 We have support through Title 1 Services for Reading, Math and Speech.
 The grading system is consistent with Diocesan guidelines.
 Read more: Academics.

 Option C is utilized for sharing school notes, lunch menus, calendars, ongoing assessment and messaging with students and parents.
 There is a weekly Parish bulletin column by the faculty.
 Finally, there are take home Anti-Bullying folders and Homework Assignment books in place.
 Communication is encouraged between the home and school.
 Teachers utilize email and some teachers have web pages for their subjects/homerooms.

 The school office is open from 7:30am – 3:30pm School Doors open at 7:45 for students to go to their homerooms.
 Students must be in Homeroom by 8:10 otherwise they will be marked tardy.
 Dismissal is at 2:40pm.

 Students wear navy or khaki bottoms, collared shirt, and sweaters in white, light blue or navy, and school logo sweatshirts.
 They may elect to purchase a light gray sweatshirt with the school emblem.

 Gym uniform….Solid dark blue or black bottoms.
 Solid gold, dark blue, black, or school logo T-shirts.

 No “hoodies” are to be worn in the classroom.
 Students in grades 6-8 have the same uniform with the additional choice of tan khaki pants/skirt with white or navy shirts.
 Walking shorts of navy (K-5) or khaki or navy (6-8) may be worn April 1 through the end of October.